rmrector/script.artwork.beef/README.md

 to the image; there is a full example in `resources/example.nfo`.
 Kodi uses this same format when exporting the library to a single file.

-Artwork Beef also adds image files stored next to your media.
+Artwork Beef also adds artwork from image files stored next to your media.
 Name them like basic [Kodi artwork], replacing "fanart"/"thumb" with the exact artwork type.
 Kodi names artwork in this same format when exporting the library to separate files.
 If you manage all of your artwork this way, the add-on setting "Auto add artwork from filesystem only" under "Advanced" will prevent the add-on from querying the web services during automatic processing, saving time and network resources, and avoids adding duplicates with multiple fanart.

 Artwork from these files aren't limited to the artwork types listed above; artwork types can be freely named, as long as they are alphanumeric.
 The artwork type should have the exact name; for instance, multiple fanart will have one